Tushar00018/Amazon-Clone/README.md

 ﻿# Amazon-Clone
- It's an dummy user interfacec of an Amazon user Interface.
+ It's an dummy user interface of an Amazon user Interface.